haythamzaaboul/My_SHELL/README.md

-# Mini Unix Shell in C
+# Unix Shell in C

 A Unix-like shell implemented in C, designed to demonstrate solid understanding of **operating systems fundamentals**, **process management**, and **POSIX system programming**.
 This project was built with a strong focus on correctness, clarity, and real shell behavior.